 You can pay by BACS, cheque or by the pay pal link we will provide.
 Your login details will be sent to you once you have made payment

 I would say that its ideal to learn as you can choose when you want to study the module within a certain time frame and you can stop and start Simon Alexander, Landlord and property manager

 - The basic course fee is £168 ( £140 plus VAT)

-- You can either pay now via credit card using our Worldpay account and get access immediately, or
+- You can either pay now via credit card using our online payment page and get access immediately, or

 - Ask for an invoice and then pay by cheque or bank transfer

 - You will have access to the course material for a minimum of six months

 If you don’t like the course or feel it is not for you, let us know by email within 14 days from the date your course started.
 We will then cancel your membership of the course and refund your money in full.
 We will do this within 7 days of receipt of your email.